changamanda/test_schedule/week-1/day-1.md

 If you can go into terminal and type: gcc and get anything besides `-bash: gcc: command not found` you're good.

-## Environment Setup Homework

-Before tomorrow, check out the [Environmentalizer](https://github.com/flatiron-labs/environmentalizer) repository on Github.
-Read through the README (especially the "What You Need Before You Begin" section), and run `curl -L "https://raw.githubusercontent.com/flatiron-labs/environmentalizer/master/runner.sh" | bash`.
-The installations will take awhile.

 ## Resources

 Use these to brush up on topics you don't know.
 Obviously you can't read all these tonight, but skim around for the areas you are least familiar with.